Last Updated on

 Did you bring your photos to print in the laboratory and the result is very different from what you expected?

 It happened to me too to find myself in this situation when I started to take my first steps in digital photography.
 Everything revolves around proper color management.
 Understanding how to manage color is essential to achieve good results in post-production and printing.
-To work with maximum precision the devices we use (cameras, scanners, screens, printers) should be correctly calibrated.
+To work with maximum precision the devices we use should be correctly calibrated and profiled: they must be able to “communicate in the same language”.

 The objective is to try to maintain the properties of an image, starting from the shot, to the display on a screen and finally in print.

-3. For printers (output devices), we will use a spectrophotometer.
+3. For printers (output devices), you will need a spectrophotometer.

 Although the colorimeter is ideal for calibrating monitors and projectors, the spectrophotometer can also measure the color printed on a physical medium.
 The most advanced models could be a good solution for calibrating all peripherals with a single instrument.